 Back in 2006, Chris Anderson wrote a book entitled “The Long Tail.”
 I read it back then and packed it away.
-In the last six years, I’ve seen phrases like “long tail keywords” and “long tail strategy,” but never really gave it much thought on how I would leverage the concept at Veracity Technologies.
+In the last six years, I’ve seen phrases like “long tail keywords” and “long tail strategy” but never really gave much thought to how I would leverage the concept at Veracity Technologies.

-I think its difficult for any small business to gain a competitive advantage in an environment of abundance.
+I think it’s difficult for any small business to gain a competitive advantage in an environment of abundance.
 Traditional bottlenecks (delivery times, availability, etc.) that once stood between the consumer and the retailer have all but vanished.
 Case in point: my husband was looking for a relief valve for our solar hot water system.
 He could have ordered it from the local plumbing supply and waited a week or so.
 Instead, he was able to quickly source it online for a fraction of the cost.
-While the local plumbing supply lost his business, a plumbing supply house 2 counties away got his business through their online store.
+While the local plumbing supply lost its business, a plumbing supply house two counties away got its business through its online store.
 That’s the business owner who modified his marketing plan to expand into online retail.

 Back to my company.
-I’m in the process of reformulating our marketing plan and looking how to incorporate a long tail strategy into all of our offerings.
-Our business model is primarily centered around services: web site design and marketing, social media marketing, custom web application development, and custom software development.
+I’m in the process of reformulating our marketing plan and looking at how to incorporate a long-tail strategy into all of our offerings.
+Our business model is primarily centered around services: website design and marketing, social media marketing, custom web application development, and custom software development.
 The majority of our customer relationships are built offline.
-I look forward to applying the principles of long tail marketing to both our online and offline offerings.
+I look forward to applying the principles of long-tail marketing to both our online and offline offerings.

 My questions for you are… what are your thoughts regarding long tail marketing, and what role do you think this plays in your business planning strategy?